Autopsy shows Matthew Perry died of ‘acute effects of ketamine’ | KRDO

 “At the high levels of ketamine found in his postmortem blood specimens, the main lethal effects would be from both cardiovascular overstimulation and respiratory depression,” the report states.
 The death was ruled an accident, according to the report.

-Perry was found floating face down in the pool of his Malibu home on October 28.
+Perry was found floating face down in the pool of his Pacific Palisades home on October 28.
 Authorities said at the time that no foul play was involved.

 The actor, 54, was found “unconscious in a stand-alone jacuzzi,” a spokesperson for the LA Fire Department told CNN in a statement at the time.